Kenzudu/KenzuduPortfolio/README.md

 ## About Me

-I am a motivated BSIT student with hands-on experience in web and mobile application development.
-I enjoy building systems that solve real-world problems and continuously improving my programming skills through projects and collaboration.
+I am a motivated BSIT student with hands-on experience in web and mobile application development, currently expanding my knowledge in cybersecurity.
+I enjoy building systems and continuously improving my programming skills through personal projects, teamwork, and collaborative learning.
+I am eager to apply my technical skills to real-world solutions while continuing to grow as an IT professional.

 ---